Table of Contents

 A relative baby dating back to 1923, Krinos is the place to eat loukoumades in Athens.
 The centrally located shop is nothing fancy and feels like a cafeteria.
 But at Krinos, it’s all about loukoumades.

-Reminiscent of American donuts, these loukoumades are simple rounds of dough soaked in orange blossom honey and topped with cinnamon.
+Reminiscent of other donuts eaten around the world, these loukoumades are simple rounds of dough soaked in orange blossom honey and topped with cinnamon.
 Ironically, krinos translates to lily, but there are no lilies in Krinos’ loukoumades.

 Pro Tips